openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew-linux.md

 > **NOTE**: Only CPU is supported for inference with OpenVINO that is installed via HomeBrew.

-Installing OpenVINO Runtime from archive files is recommended for C++ developers.
+Installing OpenVINO Runtime from HomeBrew is recommended for C++ developers.
 If you are working with Python, the PyPI package has everything needed for Python development and deployment on CPU and GPUs.
 See the [Install OpenVINO from PyPI](installing-openvino-pip.md) page for instructions on how to install OpenVINO Runtime for Python using PyPI.

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter can be installed via [pypi.org](https://pypi.org/project/openvino-dev/) only.